vahidfarajidev/notes-repo/Database/SQL/1-SQLServer_Paging_Guide.md

 FETCH NEXT 5 ROWS ONLY;  -- Number of rows to fetch
 ```

-- `OFFSET` specifies how many rows to skip (e.g., for the second page if each page has 10 rows, use `OFFSET 10 ROWS`).
+- `OFFSET` OFFSET specifies how many rows to skip (e.g., for the third page if each page has 5 rows, use `OFFSET 10 ROWS`).
 - `FETCH NEXT ...
 ROWS ONLY` specifies how many rows to retrieve for the current page.

 ---